I offer three levels of editing: developmental editing, copy editing, and proofreading.

 2 cents per word

 This stage is the final quality check before your work is released into the wild for all to see.
 It takes place after your manuscript has been laid out or typeset in its final format, ready for publication.
-Send me a PDF file (or another format that we agree to), and I’ll proofread it relentlessly to make sure that no errors or typos have slipped through.
+Send me a PDF file (or another format that we agree to), and I’ll proofread it thoroughly to make sure that no errors or typos have slipped through.
 I’ll also check the things that are important to creating a professional-looking publication, including line breaks, word stacks, word spacing, line spacing, headers, footers, placement of figures, and captions.
 I’d like to get the style sheet created by the copy editor (unless I was the copy editor), but if you don’t have one, no worries—I’ll just query you with any concerns.

 Just multiply the number of words in your manuscript by the rate for the service you want, and you’ll know exactly how much the job will cost.
 If you want to see how my rates compare with the industry standard, you can check out the ranges outlined by the Editorial Freelancers Association.

 I prefer payments through PayPal.
 I also accept checks, though they must clear before I start working.
 Half the total payment is due to me at the beginning of the project, and the other half is due at the end, after you receive and approve of my work.

 I realize that choosing an editor can be difficult.
 You want someone who’s a good fit for your writing, someone who’s friendly and can communicate well—someone you feel comfortable working with.
 Before you commit to anything, I can edit a portion of your project for free to show you what you’d get by hiring me.
 (Also, I invite you to put your mind at ease by seeing what previous clients have said about me.)